 Treatment and prognosis

-There is a small recurrence risk (~4%) for congenital cases even when it is not X-linked.
+Recurrence risk for congenital cases is around 4% even when it is not X-linked.

 - 2. McMillan J & Williams B. Aqueduct Stenosis.
 Case Review and Discussion.
 J Neurol Neurosurg Psychiatry.
 1977;40(6):521-32. doi:10.1136/jnnp.40.6.521 - Pubmed

 - 3. Stoquart-El Sankari S, Lehmann P, Gondry-Jouet C et al. Phase-Contrast MR Imaging Support for the Diagnosis of Aqueductal Stenosis.
 AJNR Am J Neuroradiol.
 2009;30(1):209-14. doi:10.3174/ajnr.A1308 - Pubmed

 - 4. Levitsky D, Mack L, Nyberg D et al. Fetal Aqueductal Stenosis Diagnosed Sonographically: How Grave is the Prognosis?
 AJR Am J Roentgenol.
 1995;164(3):725-30. doi:10.2214/ajr.164.3.7863902 - Pubmed

 - 5. Urban P, Louis R Caplan.
 Brainstem Disorders.
 (2011) ISBN: 9783642042027 - Google Books